 We want to make your journey to Liverpool Hope University go as smoothly as possible.
 This page tells you everything you need to know about what you need to do before you arrive, and what you can expect in the first few weeks when you get here.
 We hope this information helps, but please do not hesitate to contact us with any questions: email@example.com

 You can arrive in Liverpool via the following routes:

-The International Hub offer a bespoke Orientation Programme which includes a Welcome and Information session and a range of activities to help you to feel at home.
+The International Hub offers a bespoke Orientation Programme, which includes a welcome and information session and a range of activities to help you to feel at home.
 For students living in Halls of Residence, this starts as soon as you arrive.
-New students living off campus are welcome to join in any of the Orientation activities at Hope Park or Aigburth Park.
+New students living off-campus are welcome to join in any of the Orientation activities at Hope Park or Aigburth Park.

 Orientation for January will happen at Aigburth Park with a Welcome Meeting and breakfast, hosted by the Head of the International Hub, Dr Wendy Bignold.
-This is followed by a tour of the Local area and city centre.
-From Monday 7th January you will be studying at Hope Park, during the first week their will be campus tours, drop in sessions for any questions you have and more orientation activities.
+This is followed by a tour of the local area and city centre.
+From Monday 7th January, you will be studying at Hope Park.
+During the first week, there will be campus tours, drop in sessions for any questions you have, and more orientation activities.

 During the first day of the Orientation Programme, you will have an interview with our Finance Team to discuss your fees.
 The interview will vary from student to student, depending on your circumstances, but here is a guideline of what to expect: